The best antivirus rescue disks make it simple and easy to recover your PC, files, and folders, after a malware attack.

-However, if that happens don't panic yet - most major anti-virus providers can also help provide a rescue disk to try and help you access your PC, folders and files, and remove the infection.
+So if you do get a serious malware infection on your hard drive, don't panic yet - most major anti-virus providers can also help provide a rescue disk to try and help you remove the infection.

 After that's done, load up the USB or CD in the infected computer, and boot up from the installed media.

 With any luck that will recover your PC, and help everything run more smoothly and stress-free afterwards.
 However, do ensure you have the best anti-virus (opens in new tab) and keep it updated!

 Here then are the best antivirus rescue disks.

 Suspect you have malware?
 Try these malware removal tools.

 The best antivirus rescue disks of 2022 in full:

 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The Avast Rescue Disk isn't a standalone product, as much as a service existing Avast customers can access from whichever Avast anti-virus or internet security package they are using.